genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_workstation-setup.md

 1. Create an `.npmrc` file in your user home directory.
  2. Using your credentials, log in to the [Genesis repository website](http://genesisglobal.jfrog.io).
  3. Click on the `Welcome <username>` on the top right corner.
  4. From the menu, select `Set Me Up`.
-This opens a window with `Package Type` and `Repository` dropdowns.
+This opens a dialog with `Package Type` and `Repository` dropdowns.
  5. Select `npm` for package type, and the appropriate repository.
  6. Next, type your password for jfrog in the `Type password to insert your credentials to the code snippets` field.
 (This is the same password you used to log in to the Genesis repository on jfrog.)
 Then press **Enter**.

  ![](/img/set-me-up.png)

- 7. Scroll down to the bottom of the page, where a code sample for .nppmrc is displayed.
+ 7. Scroll down inside the Set Me Up dialog.
+At the bottom of the page, you will find a code sample for .npmrc, which contains your scope information, including user name an encrypted password.
 Copy this and paste it into the file you created in the previous step.
-This should look something like this:
+For reference, the snippet should look something like this (but don't copy the one below - because it contains dummy information!):

 ```shell
 @<SCOPE>:registry=http://genesisglobal.jfrog.io/artifactory/api/npm/npm/